revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Docker/Docker.md

 ---

-28. I have a requirement to copy token/config file inside a container but can't use Docker command for that.
-Is there any alternate way to achieve it?
+28. Is there an alternate way to copy token/config file inside a container without using Docker command?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)